Bruscon/Drifter-Evolver/README.md

 auto-set frame limits (simulation time) based on % completion
 NN visualizer
 gate-skipping when crashbad disabled bug
-gates per point bug/ incompatability with old/new tracks (5 GPP vs 20)
-move pygame and graphics to separate class
-make Drifter and MPDrifter inherit from the same base class so you dont have to keep copying over changes
+gates per point bug/ incompatability with old/new tracks (5 GPP vs 20).
+Simplest solution is probably to have mpdrifter and neat_drifter autodetect GPP make Drifter and MPDrifter inherit from the same base class so you dont have to keep copying over changes
 weird bug where training stops until i type any letter into the command line. there shouldnt be any inputs or breaklines.
 Might have something to do with hitting 's' on an unresponsive window

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)